Gzure/sudoku/README.md

 # sudoku
 sudoku
-You can the answer of sudoku game when you can't finish it.
+You can get the answer of sudoku game when you can't finish it.